 After many years on Chicago stages, WGN Television named me “one of Chicago’s best physical comedians,” and I was nominated for a Joseph Jefferson Principal Actor citation, for the role of Austin in True West.

-In 2006, I finished my undergrad work at The School for New Learning at DePaul University.
+I finished my undergrad degree at DePaul University, through The School for New Learning.

-The quote below was from my first review ever.
+The quote below is from my first review ever.
 It was for a Kalamazoo College production called “Shaw Shorts.”
-I was in a short called “Macbeth Skit.”
+I was in a piece called “Macbeth Skit.”
 Thank you, Fred!